cherise-tan/travel-planner-auth/README.md

 ### Future ideas
 * "Accommodation" section (separate table in database) - due to potential one-to-many relationship
-* "Things to do" section (separate table in database) - due to one-to-many relationship
+* DONE: "Activities" section (separate table in database) - due to one-to-many relationship
 * Validation (e.g. validating city/country name are actual places)
 * ?Google search to find an image of the city, rather than requiring the user to provide one themselves
 * API integration: Maps, Weather